lightbug-io/docs/apps/admin/devices/forwarding.md

 ![](https://upload.r2.lb.chasm.cloud/2025/10/Yhgf34LAel.png)

+## Device assignment

+There are two ways that devices can be assigned to a forwarder:

+1) **Forward for all devices**: This will forward messages from all devices on your user / the org that owns the forwarder.
+    - <small>It doesn't matter what devices you selected in the step above.</small>
+2) **Forward for selected devices**: This will only forward messages from the devices you specifically select and add to the forwarder.
+    - <small>You should select all the devices you want to forward messages from.</small>

-## Selection
+## Select Forwarder

 If you already have a forwarder set up, it should appear in the list of forwarders ready to select.

-If no forwarders have been set up, you'll see an empty list.
+If no forwarders have been set up, you'll see an empty list, and you'll need to [create a forwarder](#configure-forwarder) before you can select one.

 :::tabs
 == Single device